George Theodore

 Biographical Information[edit]

-Today, he serves as a youth baseball coach and gives counsel to elementary school students.
+After his playing career, he served as a youth baseball coach and gave counsel to elementary school students.

-The back of his baseball card says that George "likes marshmallow milkshakes."
+The back of his 1974 Topps baseball card says that George "likes marshmallow milkshakes."

-He is the only player in Mets history who was born in the state of Utah.
+He was the only player in Mets history who was born in the state of Utah; Brandon Lyon became the second in 2013.
 He was at the University of Utah at the same time as Bill Parsons.

 Notable Achievements[edit]